ZainulArifin1/CUTandTag-Primary-Analysis/README.md

 sbatch job.s
 ```

 If there is an error, do not be afraid!
 Check a file called **errLog** and it will tell you where the error is.
-Should you require any help please raise an issue on GitHub or contact me through my email (muhammad.arifin@ucdconnect.ie).
+Should you require any help, please raise an issue on GitHub or contact me through my email at muhammad.arifin@ucdconnect.ie.

 <p align="center">
 <img src="https://github.com/ZainulArifin1/CUTandTag-Primary-Analysis/blob/master/img/end.gif">